Understanding Cold Feet: Raynaud’s Disease and the Podiatrist’s Role in Management

 D. Stay Active

-Regular physical activity can help improve circulation and reduce the frequency of Raynaud’s attacks.
-Podiatrists can recommend appropriate exercises to maintain foot health.
+Regular physical activity helps improve circulation and may reduce episodes.
+A podiatrist can recommend suitable exercises to maintain foot health.